johnkoht/website/content/blog/build-vs-buy/index.md

 ## Conclusion

 The question of whether to build or buy boils down to cost and control.
 If you have low costs and need generic levels of control, than off-the-shelf software is your best option.
 On the other hand, if you need more control over your solution and are willing to make an investment, then custom software may be right for you.

-If you think a hybrid or custom solution is right for you, then please [contact us](https://www.kohactive.com/contact/).
-We'd be happy to discuss your options.